You Credit Score: How's Your FICO?

-Since we live in an computer-driven society, it's not surprising that your ability to repay your mortgage loan comes down to a single number.
+Since we live in an computer-driven world, it's not surprising that your ability to repay your mortgage boils down to a single number.

-The three reporting agencies use slightly different formulas to build a credit score.
+Each of the three credit reporting agencies has its own formula for building your credit score.
 Fair Isaac and Cooriginally developed this score. .

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While these methods vary from one agency to another, the differences aren't huge; each agency uses the following to build a credit score:
+While the formulas vary from one agency to another, each agency uses the following to determine a score:

-- Late Payments - Do you have a history of late payments?
+- Late Payments - Do you pay your bills on time?

-- Your Credit Card Balances - How many accounts do you have, and how much do you owe on them?
+- Your Credit Card Balances - How many accounts?
+How much do you owe?

-- Credit Inquiries - How many times have lenders pulled your credit report for the purpose of lending you money?
+- Credit Inquiries - How many times have lenders pulled your credit for the purpose of giving you a loan?

 Not just for qualifying

-Before you can improve your score, you have to know your score and be sure that the reports from each agency are correct.
+Before you can improve your FICO score, you must know your score and ensure that the credit reports from each credit reporting agency are correct.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive to quickly get your FICO score from all three agencies, along with your credit report.
-They also provide helpful information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.
+It's inexpensive, fast, and easy to get your credit score as well as reports from all three reporting agencies.
+They also provide helpful information and tools that help you analyze what actions might have the greatest impact on your FICO score.

-You can get a free credit report once a year from the three major credit reporting agencies at AnnualCreditReport.com.
-These reports do not include a free credit score, but it's very inexpensive to get one at the same time.
+You can get a free credit report every year from the three major agencies at AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting one is quick and inexpensive.

-Armed with this information, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.

 Want to know more about your credit score?
 Call us: (443) 619-7900.